ion2088/firedust/README.md

 - **Real-time Training**: Add your data and train the assistant in real-time.
 - **Dynamic Context Recall**: Assistants utilize past conversations and user-added data to generate responses, clearly referencing the specific data sources used in their answers.
 - **Group Chat**: Support for both group and one-on-one interactions.
-- **Privacy and Security**: The chats are private and the data is encrypted by default.
+- **Privacy and Security**: The chats are private and the data is encrypted in transit and at rest.
 - **Asynchronous Support**: Fully supports asynchronous programming.
 - **Seamless Updates**: Configure and update assistants without downtime.